How ElectionPlus.AI Works

 Is ElectionPlus.AI free?

 Yes — completely free to play.
 No entry fee, no subscription, no credit card required.
-The platform is supported by local business sponsors.
+The platform is supported by business sponsors who fund the prize pools.

 How does the AI make its predictions?